 It could also include any voluntary collective action in which people combine to achieve change on a particular issue – but not political parties (even though Civil Societies have a political dimension).
 By this definition, Civil Societies include:

 - international bodies like UN and Red Cross,

 - human rights campaigns in repressive societies, and

 - non-governmental organizations improving health, education and living standards in both the developed and developing countries.

 John Githongo argues that in the Kenyan imagination, ‘Civil Society’ does not mean non-governmental organizations (NGOs) involved in sanitation, water, health, famine relief, etc.

-Rather, ‘Civil society’ to most people refers to those NGOs that mainly receive foreign funding, which involve themselves in advocating for rights, tackling corruption, clamoring for and promoting the constitution – generally in the area that speaks about governance in Kenya.
+Rather, ‘Civil society’ to most people refers to those NGOs that mainly receive foreign funding, which involves themselves in advocating for rights, tackling corruption, clamouring for and promoting the constitution – generally in the area that speaks about governance in Kenya.

 History of Civil Society in Kenya

 The history of the Civil Society in Kenya goes back to the 1920s when Africans started forming welfare associations.
 They used these associations to advocate for their rights and express their dissatisfaction with the colonial government rule and treatment.
 Such welfare associations included:

 - East African Association, Taita Hills Association, and